CLEANLINESS IS NEXT TO GODLINESS

 Keep food in clean containers or bags.
 This should be obvious, but sometimes it is not.
 Especially in warm climates, natural foods can easily pick up insect larvae and other pests if not kept properly.

 Drinking Water.
 This is another source of infection for millions of people around the world.
-Adding chlorine, as is done in most Western nations, is helpful to kill some germs, but damages the water and is somewhat toxic.
+Adding chlorine, as is done in most Western nations, is helpful to kill germs, but damages the water and is somewhat toxic.
 It is also not enough to purify some water.

 Other ways we suggest to purify water are carbon filters, sand filters and bubbling ozone through water.
 Never drink lake or pond or even river water unless you know it is safe.
 Even if no human beings live nearby, animals frequently contaminate water supplies.

 Swimming pools and hot tubs.
-STAY AWAY FROM ALL PUBLIC POOLS AND HOT TUBS IN PLACES SUCH AS HOTELS AND SPAS.
+STAY AWAY FROM ALL POOLS AND HOT TUBS.
 THESE ARE NEVER CLEAN.
 It does not matter how much chlorine, bromine or other sanitizers are used.
 Stay away completely if you don’t want to acquire many hard-to-cure infections in the eyes, ears, nose, throat, genitals, and elsewhere.

 Private pools and hot tubs may be better, but are usually very unclean, as well.
 If you must use one, make sure you are the only person who is using it.
 Do not share it.

 For bathing and swimming, a much better idea is go to the ocean, to a lake, to a river, or to a hot spring that is clean.
 The water must flow continuously.
-Lakes and stream are only safe if the water flows fast and if animals or people upstream do not bathe in the water.
+Lakes and streams are only safe if the water flows fast and if animals or people upstream do not bathe in the water.

 Clean the bathroom every few days, at least, and clean the floors and kitchen at least once a week.
 In the bathroom, be sure to clean the toilet seat and the flusher handle.